BESaw/sqliteflow.github.io/index.md

 - Handle database file name or directory changes.
 This makes SQLiteFlow can work friendly with your SQLite database in iOS simulator.
 - Another very handy feature is SQLiteFlow is able to attach opened databases without any code, this could save lots of your time from writing ATTACH DATABASE commands.

-*Attach Opened Database without Any Code*
+*Attach Opened Databases without Any Code*
 ![UI - Attach Database](AttachDatabase.png)

 ## Support or Contact